Climate Physicist at NASA GSFC

 Nov 20, 2020

-Successfully defended my Ph.D. thesis from George Mason University in Climate Dynamics.
-Thanks to my advisor Dr. Natalie Burls.
+Successfully defended my Ph.D. thesis in Climate Dynamics at George Mason University under the mentorship of Dr. Natalie Burls.